alex-smtv/rust-bindings-for-vjoy/README.md

-# vjoy-wrapper: Rust Wrapper for vJoy
+# Rust Bindings for vJoy
-A Rust wrapper around [vJoy](https://sourceforge.net/projects/vjoystick/) C API.
+Rust bindings for [vJoy](https://sourceforge.net/projects/vjoystick/) using its C API.
+It also works like a wrapper by extending the original usabilities.

 This project is still on the works.